24 Hour Patrol

 Vehicle permits are issued through our department.

-We are responsible for traffic and parking enforcement and issue citations for violations of either the Messiah College Traffic Code or Pennsylvania Traffic Law.
+We are responsible for traffic and parking enforcement and issue citations for violations of either the Messiah University Traffic Code or Pennsylvania Traffic Law.

 Bicycle registrations are issued through our department and are free of charge.
 We require that all bicycles be registered in the event they are lost or stolen.